peburrows/mongo_db_logger/README.md

         include MongoDBLogging

-1. Configure specific environments to use the MongoLogger (in config/environments/#{environment}.rb):
+1. If using Rails < 3, configure specific environments to use the MongoLogger (in config/environments/#{environment}.rb).
+Otherwise, the logger is automatically configured for all environments.

         config.logger = MongoLogger.new